Iraq nationals: National Expert on Climate Change

 Fluency in English and Arabic languages both written and oral.

-Please note you can upload only one document in the online application, therefore combine the CV and the Letter of Confirmation and Availability as one pdf before uploading.
+Please note you can upload only one document in the online application, therefore combine the CV, and the Letter of Confirmation and Availability as one pdf and upload it accordingly.moreover, please note that failure to submit required documents by UNDP will lead to rejection of your offer.